calebwagner/Vend-O-Matic/README.md

 ## Keyboard Shortcut : Optional

-Here's keyboard shortcut so that you can run a query without needing to use your mouse to click on an icon every time.
+Here's a keyboard shortcut so that you can run a query without needing to use your mouse to click on an icon every time.

 1. Cmd+Shift+P if you are on Mac.
 1. Type in "shortcut" in the search bar.